phac-nml/ncov-dehoster/README.md

 - This is an initial version and there are potentially still bugs and changes to be made, although it seems to be working as intended

 ## Upcoming (Potentially) Additions and Changes:

-- More info in `removal_summary.csv` output for Illumina data

-- Removal info for Nanopore data

 - Single-end fastq de-hosting (maybe)